Danielhoifodt/image-slider-dh/README.md

 # image-slider-dh
-This is a image slider made with just javascript.
+This is a image slider made for webpages.

 It can: -Cycle through images automatic or with arrows -It is fully customizable -It uses javascript and scss